anynines/klutchio/docs/integrating-ds-in-klutch.md

 OCI-compliant image registry.
 Then, deploy the updated configuration package to the Control Plane Cluster.
 Detailed steps are available in the [Klutch crossplane-api repository](https://github.com/anynines/klutchio/tree/main/crossplane-api).

+## Integrating with the network connector

+If you follow the Klutch conventions of having ServiceInstance, ServiceBinding, Backup, and Restore objects you can either integrate with the ServiceInstance or ServiceBinding compositions of your integration.
+Integrating with the ServiceInstance allows you to create fewer connections, where the same connection implementation is shared between all app clusters.
+Integrating with the ServiceBinding composition allows you more fine grained control, but might consume more resources because each service binding will invoke the network connector independently.

+To use the Network Connector from your selected composition create a `XTCPConnection` object and fill it with the `host` and `port` of your provisioned instance.
+The network connector will choose the appropriate implementation and invoke it.
+Once connectivity has been provisioned the network connector will populate the `XTCPConnection` `status` field with the values that you should pass to your users.
+Please pass these values to the user, and remove any internal connection details to avoid confusion.

 ## Understanding the API Lifecycle in Klutch

 Understanding the journey of an API through Klutch stack is crucial for effective management and integration.